bander2000/Wedding-website-laravel/README.md

 -  **Text Editor** : visual studio

 ## Features :
-- Stipe Integration
+- Stripe Integration
-- Qr code generate for share it with guests for opening website
+- Qr code generate for share it with guests for open website
 - Admin panel for groom to see all guests donate and statistics
 -  nice and clean ui